 - The stock should form a recognizable candlestick pattern

 - S&R should confirm the trade.
 The stoploss price should be around S&R

 - For a long trade, the low of the pattern should be around the support

 - For a short trade, the high of the pattern should be around the resistance

 - Presence of above average volumes on both buy and sell day

-- Low volumes are not encouraging and hence do feel free to hesitate taking a trade where the volumes are low
+- Low volumes are not encouraging and hence do feel free to hesitate to take a trade where the volumes are low

 Key takeaways from the chapter